 In boot options, you”ll get “Legacy support” options.
 Use the arrow key and enter key to select it, and then enable it, if it’s disabled.

-Solution: 3 Check hard disk failure.
+Check hard disk failure.

 If all settings are correct, and the right bootable device is selected.
-Then it could be possible that issue is with your hard drive.
+Then it could be possible that the issue is with your hard drive.
 A hard disk failure could be the root of the “reboot and select proper boot device” error.
-You can check hard drive failure or RAM failure using “Easy Recovery Essentials” program.
+You can check hard drive failure or RAM failure using the “Easy Recovery Essentials” program.
 If you don’t want to do that, then there is an alternative way to check HDD.

-Hard disk failure issue occurs, when information stored in gets malfunctions, and cannot access by Computer.
+A hard disk failure issue occurs, when information stored in gets malfunctions, and cannot access by Computer.

-Many blogs suggest you to use “Easy Recovery Essentials” software to find out and fix hard disk failure.
-But this software isn’t free, you need to pay according to windows edition.
+Many blogs suggest you use “Easy Recovery Essentials” software to find out and fix hard disk failure.
+But this software isn’t free, you need to pay according to the windows edition.
 And, you need to burn that ISO file in USB Drive to start using it.
 Overall, the process is too complicated, if you don’t know the right way to do.
 Instead of buying that software, I suggest you try some other solutions.
-And, if error not gets solved, then take the computer to the technician.
+And, if the error is not gets solved, then take the computer to the technician.

-Solution: 4 Make Primary Partition Active.
+Make Primary Partition Active.

 As I have mentioned before, if your primary partition is not active.
-Then also, “reboot and select proper boot device” error occurs.
-You can make partition active using disk management.
+Then also, the “reboot and select proper boot device” error occurs.
+You can make the partition active using disk management.
 But, you can only open disk management after booting up Windows.
 But, if you have the windows installation disc, then you can access the command prompt.
 And, by using some commands you can set partition active.

 Step: 1 First insert Windows installation media.
 And, boot from it.
 (CD/DVD or USB Drive.)